Trust & safety

 • Confirmed the record is dated within the last three years

-Why PVG instead of DBS
+Why PVG rather than DBS

-What the badge doesn't replace
+What the badge does not replace

-• Meet first before booking ongoing lessons: in person if local, video call if online.
+• Meet first before booking ongoing lessons, in person if local or by video call if online.

-• Ask for references, do a trial lesson, supervise early sessions where you can.
+• Ask for references, run a trial lesson, and supervise early sessions where possible.

 Renewals